Bowie375/Bowie375.github.io/README.md

-This homepage was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
+This homepage was forked (then detached) by [Bowie](https://github.com/Bowie375) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.

 See more info at [https://academicpages.github.io/](https://academicpages.github.io/)